rozek/notes-on-gundb/README.md

 > **Nota bene**: if your application runs offline or (deliberately) without peer, the callback will never be invoked - which makes that feature effectively useless

 > **Conclusion: for professional application development it will be extremely important to implement an alternative which asserts that the new node contents have been persisted, at least.
-Ideally, there should even be a separation of persistence and synchronization ACKs**
+Ideally, there should even be a distinction between persistence and synchronization ACKs**

 ## Observing Nodes ##

-Since a graph database is, by design, _dynamic_, it is important for an application to observe any nodes it is interested in.
+Since a graph database is _dynamic_ by design, it is important for an application to observe any nodes it is interested in.
 GunDB provides three methods for that purpose:

 * [on](https://github.com/amark/gun/wiki/API-(v0.3.x)#on),
 * [once](https://github.com/amark/gun/wiki/API#-gunoncecallback-option) and